 Where can I learn more?
 And how can I make myself heard?

 A strong, diverse base of grassroots advocates is essential to ensuring the retention of federal funding.
 A great resource is the Protect My Public Media website.
-There, you can sign and share a petition urging Congress to protect funding for public broadcasting.
+There, you can contact Congress, tweet your support and recruit your friends and neighbors to become advocates for public media.